How to check which Ohai plugin hangs in chef client run

 Well, debugging is a tedious and boring job and it would take much effort if we head into the wrong direction or don't find an appropriate method to locate the issue.
 But once you find it, you will feel relief right away and blame yourself why the hell I cannot find it earlier.
 No worries, this takes time.

-HOW TO CHEF-CLIENT OHAI UPTIME HANG
+CHEF-CLIENT OHAI UPTIME HANG HOW TO

 RELATED